elizabethpaperno/Cassiopeia-MACHINA-Reimp/README.md

 The script:

-- reads an unresolved clone tree and leaf labeling,
+- reads an unresolved clone tree and leaf labeling
-- identifies polytomies in the clone tree,
+- identifies polytomies in the clone tree
-- generates candidate binary refinements for resolved polytomies,
+- generates candidate binary refinements for resolved polytomies
-- runs PMH on each candidate tree under a specified pattern set,
+- runs PMH on each candidate tree under a specified pattern set
-- selects the candidate and vertex labeling that minimize the objective,
+- selects the candidate and vertex labeling that minimize the objective
-- constructs the migration site graph and frequency matrix for the optimal solution.
+- constructs the migration site graph and frequency matrix for the optimal solution

 #### Inputs